docwhat/temple/CONTRIBUTING.md

     ```

 6. Go to [the releases page](https://github.com/docwhat/temple/releases)
-    1. Edit the new release.
+    1. Click on "Edit"
+    2. The name should match the tag. e.g. `v0.1.0`
     2. Paste in the change log entry.
     3. Save.